- BACKGROUND AND OBJECTIVE

 The PMU chosen by DST for NIDHI-PRAYAS is Society for Innovation and Entrepreneurship (SINE) IIT Bombay.
 For information about SINE, please log onto www.sineiitb.org

-TBI fills application form, including uploading scanned copies of relevant documents onto the portal.
+TBI registers to create account.
+Fills the application form, including uploading scanned copies of relevant documents onto the portal.

 Printable application will be auto-generated.
-TBI will sign 2 copies of the printout and post the same with the additional documents to the following 2 addresses:
+TBI to print & sign the application form, affix the seal and the signed application form along with the additional documents to be sent to following address:

 Who is eligible to apply for PC? / What are the eligibility criteria?